 The placement of students at these facilities is compulsory.
 Only in highly exceptional and

-motivated cases shall students be permitted to exchange facilities amongst one another.
+motivated cases shall students be permitted to exchange placements amongst one another.

 Compulsory vacation work

-All students taking the degree programme in Physiotherapy are expected to gain experience in physiotherapy during the short vacation in the second semester of the first year of study.
-All students taking the degree programme in Physiotherapy are expected to gain experience in clinical physiotherapy during a vacation in the final year of study.
+All students taking the degree programme in Physiotherapy are expected to gain experience in physiotherapy before the start of the clinical module in second year.
+All students taking the degree programme in Physiotherapy are expected to gain experience in clinical physiotherapy as an elective during a vacation in the final year of study.

 Baccalaureus in die Natuurwetenskappe in Fisioterapie (BSc Fisioterapie)